 Once you understand your environment, develop your strategy and collect essential information.
 Adopt eProcurement technology and implement a framework to streamline and automate key aspects of Supplier Engagement in the sequence that provides the most value to you.
 This framework should include the tools you need to:

-- Maintain accurate, up-to-date supplier information (supplier directory, recruitment, qualification and adoption, eCatalogue management).
+- Maintain accurate, up-to-date supplier information (supplier directory, recruitment, qualification and adoption, eCatalog management).

-- Effectively communicate and collaborate with different types of suppliers (self-service profile and catalogue management, RFx and quotation posting and response and account enquiry).
+- Effectively communicate and collaborate with different types of suppliers (self-service profile and catalog management, RFx and quotation posting and response and account enquiry).

 - Streamline commerce transactions (orders and invoices).